Madan0310/devTinder/src/homework.md

 - next()
 - next function and errors along with res.send()
 - app.use("/route", rh1, [rh2, rh3, rh4], rh5)
-- What is a middleware
+- What is a middleware?
+Why do we need it?
 - How express js basically handles requests behind the scences like middleware chains
+- Difference app.use and app.all
+- Write a dummy auth middleware for admin
+- Write a dummy auth middleware for all user routes, except /user/login
+- Error Handling using app.use("/", (err, req, res, next)= {});